dfinity/awesome-internet-computer/README.md

 ### Ruby

-- [ic_agent](https://github.com/tuminfei/ic_agent) - Basic modules to interact with the IC using Ruby.
+- ⚠️ UNMAINTAINED ⚠️ [ic_agent](https://github.com/tuminfei/ic_agent) - Basic modules to interact with the IC using Ruby.

 ### Elixir